Select Page

 NWA Razorback Regional Greenway

-The Razorback Regional Greenway in Northwest Arkansas is a project that has been years in the making.
+The Razorback Regional Greenway is a 40-mile, primarily off-road, shared-use trail that extends from south Fayetteville to the city of Bella Vista in Northwest Arkansas.
+The Razorback Greenway is a project that has been years in the making.
 The concept of a regional greenway project has been a goal of regional planners, cities, and residents of Northwest Arkansas for more than two decades.
-This vision was supported by the Northwest Arkansas Regional Planning Commission (NWARPC), which in 2000 began a long-range planning process that included regional trails as a key component.
-A task force formed by the NWARPC conducted public meetings and facilitated a coordinated effort among the communities of Northwest Arkansas.
+This vision was supported by the Northwest Arkansas Regional Planning Commission since the the early 2000’s when it began a long-range planning process that included regional trails as a key component.
+A task force formed by NWARPC conducted public meetings and facilitated a coordinated effort among the communities of Northwest Arkansas.
 The full length of the Razorback Greenway was officially dedicated on May 2, 2015.
-In July 2018 the Greenway was extended along Little Sugar Creek north into the City of Bella Vista to Mercy Way street.
+In July 2018 the Razorback Greenway was extended along Little Sugar Creek north into the City of Bella Vista to Mercy Way street.

 Visit the interactive map of the Northwest Arkansas trails.
 Or you can navigate the interactive map below.